 Bobby Bununngurr is a songman and multi art form creative from Ramingining (his outstation is Ngalayindi) in Central Arnhem Land.
-Bununggurr has an extensive oeuvre of work that spans music, painting, carving and film.
+Bununngurr has an extensive oeuvre of work that spans music, painting, carving and film.
 As a child he had a love for art and a keen interest to learn about his culture, Yolŋu.
 After finishing school at Milingimbi Mission, he worked as a cowboy and stockman at Nangalala Station and later Murwangi Cattle Station near Mulgurrum in the Northern Territory.
-In the 2000s, Bununggurr learnt the skills of printmaking under textile artist and printmaker Lawrence Leslie, a Gauilaroi man from Gunnedah in New South Wales who had spent many years living in Ramingining as a screen printer.
+In the 2000s, Bununngurr learnt the skills of printmaking under textile artist and printmaker Lawrence Leslie, a Gauilaroi man from Gunnedah in New South Wales who had spent many years living in Ramingining as a screen printer.
 In 2013 he completed a Certificate II in Visual Art from Charles Darwin University.

 It is important to me as an Elder to find opportunities for our young adults going out into the world [to see what I am doing].
 My message is cultural support and unity for all people.
 The things that are important to me are what I sing and talk about.

 Bununngurr’s art practice operates through Bula’bula Arts in Ramingining.
 He has exhibited in more than twenty group shows, is represented in private and public collections nationally and internationally and, in 1984, first exhibited in ‘Objects and Representations from Ramingining’ at the Power Institute (Museum of Contemporary Art) in Sydney, NSW.
-As part of the 2019 Taiwan – Australia Indigenous Artist in Residence program Bununngurr will be giving a talk at the National Taiwan Museum as part of the National Museum of Australia’s travelling exhibition, ‘Old Masters: Australia’s Great Bark Artists’, showcasing the work of Aboriginal painters from Arnhem Land, who carry one of the oldest continuing traditions of art into the modern era.
+As part of the 2019 Taiwan – Australia Indigenous Artist in Residence program Bununngurr gave a talk at the National Taiwan Museum as part of the National Museum of Australia’s travelling exhibition, ‘Old Masters: Australia’s Great Bark Artists’, showcasing the work of Aboriginal painters from Arnhem Land, who carry one of the oldest continuing traditions of art into the modern era.

 I want to make connections with people from all places in the world, that’s what will unite us in the end.
 Music and painting are how I spread the message.
 I’m looking forward to getting [to] and understanding of Taiwan culture.
 There is a link with Yolŋu people.